SAGE Business Cases: International Strategy Series

 - Payment when your case is published

-Have you ever gone searching for a suitable case in strategy for international business but could not find one?
+Have you ever gone searching for a suitable case in international business and could not find one?
 Do you have an idea or a rough case draft?
-Have you written a market entry-related case you currently use in your classroom?
+Have you written a market entry-related case you currently used in your classroom?
 Bring it to SAGE and we’ll work with you to develop your idea.
-We also encourage students to work alongside you as case writing enables students to apply theory to real-world situations, and they benefit from co-publication credits.
+We also encourage students to work alongside you as case writing enables students to apply theory to real-world situations, and they benefit from co- publication credits.

 Suggested topics include:

 - Company's readiness for entering a new market